 The Previous Node block, block type 6, identifies the node that forwarded this bundle to the local node (i.e., to the node at which the bundle currently resides); its block-type-specific data is the node ID of that forwarder node which SHALL take the form of a node ID represented as described in Section 4.1.5.2. above.
-If the local node is the source of the bundle, then the bundle MUST NOT contain any previous node block.
-Otherwise the bundle SHOULD contain one (1) occurrence of this type of block.
+If the local node is the source of the bundle, then the bundle MUST NOT contain any Previous Node block.
+Otherwise the bundle SHOULD contain one (1) occurrence of this type of block and MUST NOT contain more than one.